jokergoo/simona/README.md

   Root: a
   Terms: a, b, c, d, ...
   Max depth: 3
-  Aspect ratio: 0.67:1 (based on the longest distance to root)
+  Aspect ratio: 0.67:1 (based on the longest distance from root)
-                0.68:1 (based on the shortest distance to root)
+                0.68:1 (based on the shortest distance from root)
 ```

 From GO: